dart-league/dson/README.md

 [![Build Status](https://drone.io/github.com/luisvt/dson/status.png)](https://drone.io/github.com/luisvt/dson/latest)

 DSON is a dart library which converts Dart Objects into their JSON representation.
-It helps you keep your code clean of `fromJSON` and `toJSON` functions by using dart:mirrors reflection. **It works after dart2js compiling.**
+It helps you keep your code clean of `fromJSON` and `toJSON` functions by using dart:mirrors reflection. **It works after dart2js compiling** using `@MirrorUsed` annotation.

 This library was initially a fork from [Dartson](https://github.com/eredo/dartson).
 Now it contains some differences:
  * Dartson uses transformers to convert objects to JSON.
 This produce faster and smaller code after dart2Js.
 This is a feature that I also would like to add to DSON.